 “Just do it.” -Nike Brand Slogan

-You might have trouble starting to study, favoring the latest memes or PewDiePie video over studying.
-You might avoid starting because you want to push the feeling of sitting in front of your study books, notes and powerpoints for the rest of the day as far away as possible.
+You might have trouble starting to study, favoring the latest memes or PewDiePie video over grasping what 'β, δ-preferences' is supposed to mean.
+You might avoid starting because you want to push the feeling of sitting in front of your books, notes and slides for the rest of the day as far away as possible.
 Fear not, because there’s even a tip for that: start small.
 Set a ten-minute timer or use an app such as this one and start studying.
 If you’re not productive after those ten minutes, you have permission to stop and watch dog videos again.
-The thing is, it is rarely the case that you are not productive by the end of these first ten minutes.
+The thing is, it's rarely the case that you are not productive by the end of these first ten minutes.
 Overcoming the initial resistance is easy when you tell yourself it’s only ten minutes.
 Once you’ve started working out, it’s easier to keep going.
 It takes more energy to start than to continue.
 Momentum motivates.

 7. KNOW YOUR LIMIT

 “Finish each day and be done with it.
 You have done what you could.
 Some blunders and absurdities no doubt crept in; forget them as soon as you can.
 Tomorrow is a new day; begin it well and serenely with too high a spirit to be encumbered with your old nonsense.” -Ralph Waldo Emerson

 Every single person has a limit when it comes to concentration each given day.
 After that limit is reached, you start to see diminishing returns.
 It has been estimated that for the best this comes after a total of four hours of intense focus.
 For people like you and me, it is probably more like one hour of intense focus each day.
 Whatever it is, you’ll hit your ceiling at one point, and that’s okay.
 More is not always better.
 You only have so much time and energy each day.
 Regularly resting your brain actually improves the quality of your focused work.
 Be fine with not knowing it all.
 The good thing is you focused on the most important stuff first, right?